 I've been hosting a lot while living in Strasbourg, and found it was a great way to connect and meet people from everywhere in the world.
 There's always something to share, to learn, to talk about while meeting new people.

-I've been hosted as well, while in Japan, New Zealand, Bali and Singapore and really enjoyed the experience.
+I've been hosted as well, while in Japan, New Zealand, Bali, Singapore and Taiwan and really enjoyed the experience.

 Reading books and comic books.